Abdullah-Nadir/bottom-up/README.md

 When your program is working correctly, you should see a new file, harvard_topdown.bmp in your bottomup directory.
 Open it up and see if the orientation of the image is correct.

+- Make sure to add a (bottom-up) image in the bottom-up directory!!